Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Empirical Analysis

-\paragraph{Clustering.} Table~\ref{tab:clustering_simulated_data} reports the expected losses and the relative loss, relative to the simulation truth, using Binder loss, VI loss, and omARI loss.
-We note that summarizing the random mixing measures yields comparable expected Binder loss and expected omARI loss, compared to the conventional approach of summarizing the partition first.
-In particular, summarizing the random mixing measures with SW results in only a \(0.86\%\) increase in expected Binder loss compared to the best expected Binder loss (using Binder loss in the optimization) and only a \(1.13\%\) increase in expected omARI loss compared to the best expected omARI loss (using omARI in the optimization).
-In this simulation, both Mix-SW and SMix-W yield the same point estimate of the random mixing measure.
-This is the case because we only search among the visited MCMC samples, as discussed in Section~\ref{sec:point_estimation_mixing_measures}.
-They incur only a \(1.53\%\) increase in expected Binder loss relative to the best expected VI loss and only a \(1.13\%\) increase in expected omARI loss compared to the best expected omARI loss.
-The only loss for which the proposed approach leads to a considerable increase is VI loss, with an increase of about \(40\%\).
-From a frequentist perspective, Mix-SW and SMix-W demonstrate the best clustering performance, as they have the smallest losses relative to the simulation truth.
-Overall, we conclude that with respect to the reported point estimate $\cbh$ the approaches that start with a point estimate of the random mixing measure perform comparable to approaches that start with the random partition.
+{ Table~\ref{tab:clustering_simulated_data} reports the mean and the standard deviation of expected losses and the relative loss, relative to the simulation truth, using Binder, VI, and omARI, from 25 repeated simulations.
+The expected losses reflect the quality of the point estimate with respect to the posterior while the relative losses reflect the quality of the point estimate in the frequentist sense.
+We note that summarizing the random mixing measures yields comparable mean expected Binder, mean expected VI, and mean expected omARI loss compared to the alternative approach of summarizing the partition first despite the evaluation metric using the same losses.
+In particular, summarizing the random mixing measure always yields the second-best results for all clustering metrics.
+The proposed approach yields a smaller number of clusters than summarizing random partitions with Binder and omARI loss.
+All SW metrics behave similarly in terms of expected Binder and expected omARI loss.
+SW yields a lower expected VI loss than Mix-SW and SMix-W. However, Mix-SW leads to the best relative Binder and relative VI while SMix-W yield the best relative omARI loss.
+We conclude that with respect to the reported point estimate $\cbh$ the approaches that start with a point estimate of the random mixing measure perform comparable to approaches that start with the random partition.
+In addition, all SW variants seem to work similarly in terms of clustering performance.}